syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Select-and-Modify-Annotations.md

 ---
 layout: post
-title: Select and Modify annotations programmatically in WPF Pdf Viewer control | Syncfusion
+title: Select and Modify annotations in WPF Pdf Viewer control | Syncfusion
 description: Learn about Select and Modify annotations programmatically support in Syncfusion Essential Studio WPF Pdf Viewer control, its elements and more.
 platform: wpf
 control: PDF Viewer